4 Most Common Types of Home Health Care Services

 Depending on what kind of care you or your loved one requires, care may vary from simple companionship to skilled nursing care.
 Here are the four most common types of home health care services that people look for:

-Services under companion care can range from creating a safe, clean, and comfortable living environment to providing a mental and emotional uplift as someone is there to interact and spend time with.
+Services under In-Home Senior Care can range from creating a safe, clean, and comfortable living environment to providing a mental and emotional uplift as someone is there to interact and spend time with.
 The services may also include transport to appointments and grocery store, involvement in social activities, laundry and changing bed linens, playing games, and pursuing hobbies.

 A home caregiver is responsible for providing their client, supervisory nurse, and family with documentation of the services being provided.
 They also alert the supervisory nurse and the family of potential shifts in the health or mental behavior of the patient for review.